Skip to content

 • the fees you will pay; and

 You should also check whether the franchisor is a related entity to the supplier of any products.
 If so, they may not be supplying the products at the most competitive rates in the market.
-This is something to confirm with existing franchisees.
+This is for you to confirm with existing franchisees.

 Despite the wealth of information provided in the disclosure document, to ensure you have the complete picture, you should nevertheless conduct your own due diligence assessment before signing the franchise agreement.